yoyoberenguer/EPROM/README.md

  To be noted:
  * SN74F163N flip flops trigger on rising edge while the DM74LS112A & HEF4060B are negative edge triggering, this is important to know in order to avoid a de-synchronization of the address bus through out the bits Q0-Q2, Q10, Q14, Q15.
- * Extra JK flip flop Q10, Q14, Q15 added to the counter are build in asynchronous mode contrasting with (HEF4060B & SN74F163N), but
-   this minor change will not affect the binary count and frequencies.
+ * Extra JK flip flop outputs Q10, Q14, Q15 added to the counter are build in asynchronous mode contrasting with (HEF4060B & SN74F163N).This minor change will not affect the binary count and address frequencies.
- * Q15 is hight when the count has reached the last address 3FFFF (EPROM 256K), Q16 is reserved for 512K EPROM (version 2.0).
+ * Q15 is hight when the count has reached the last address 7FFF (EPROM 256K), Q16 is reserved for 512K EPROM (version 2.0).

   HEF4060 pinout